Level II/III Data

 Key Validations

-- Tax for L2 pricing: send a non-zero tax value to qualify for the lowest L2 tiers (Visa/MC).
-Zero tax is allowed, but may not yield the best L2 rate unless you also pass L3.
+taxvalue to qualify for the lowest L2 tiers (Visa/MC).
+Zero tax is allowed, but may not yield the best L2 rate unless L3 data is also passed. -

 Missing or invalid data may cause the transaction to be downgraded to a higher interchange rate.